 Specifying for outdoor applications?
 You’ll want a certain kind of material, like a red metal (admittedly expensive) or something coated, like galvanized steel.
 These are durable and long-lasting.

-Although stainless steel cladding costs a little more than aluminium and regular steel, the investment is well worth it.
+Although stainless steel cladding costs a little more than aluminum and regular steel, the investment is well worth it.
 Stainless steel is much more durable and resistant to environmental factors, so keep it in mind as a compromise between regular steel and luxury red metals.

 For Strength